Drowsy Driving Prevention

 Drowsy Driving Prevention Tips

-Similar to drunk and drugged driving, sleep loss or fatigue slows reaction time, makes drivers less attentive and impairs decision-making skills.
+Sleep loss or fatigue can cause symptoms similar to impaired driving.
 It is always important to rest before driving, but there are other measures you can take to prevent drowsy driving:

 - If you have been up for 24 hours or more, do not drive.
-It just isn’t safe for you and all others on the road.
-Get a good night’s sleep before you travel.
+It is not safe for you and others on the road.
+Take a break and get adequate rest before you travel.